aiscript-dev/aiscript/.github/pull_request_template.md

 fix / refactor / feat / enhance / perf / chore
 -->
 <!--
 Thank you for your PR!
-If possible, prefix the title with a keyword that identifies the type of PR, as shown below. fix / refactor / feat / enhance / perf / chore
+If possible, prefix the title with a keyword that identifies the type of this PR, as shown below. fix / refactor / feat / enhance / perf / chore
 -->